Zyrtec vs. Claritin for treating allergies

 Zyrtec and Claritin are second-generation antihistamines.
 They are less likely to make a person feel drowsy or otherwise affect alertness than older, first-generation antihistamines.

 The labeling of Zyrtec says that a person should not take it when driving a vehicle or using machinery.
-Avoid taking Zyrtec with alcohol or other medicines that could cause drowsiness.
+People should avoid taking Zyrtec with alcohol or other medicines that could cause drowsiness.

 Zyrtec and Claritin are effective for about 24 hours.
-They should only be taken once per day.
+A person should only take one dose per day.
 The body absorbs both antihistamines quickly, but Zyrtec seems to work faster for some people.

 Comparisons with other allergy medications